Enhancing sports performance

 When a person has better flexibility they are able to move around better.
 Chiropractic loosens the joints and spine, releasing energy to flow through the body.
 Blood flow is increased which means that nutrients and oxygen are carries much more efficiently to the vital organs and brain.
 This whole body wellness encourages better mobility.

 Because chiropractic keeps the body flexible, there is a much lower risk of injury.
 Tight muscles can lead to injuries, sometimes serious injury.
-When the body well aligned and flexible the chances of a pulled or torn muscle or torn ligament are greatly decreased.
+When the body well aligned and flexible the chances of a pulled or torn muscle or torn ligament are greatly decreased, however, if you do get injured Sports Medicine Injury Therapy can help with the healing process.

 Groin pain is a component of around 20 percent of all sports injuries.
 The thing is, it is often not due to sudden movements that result in injury like a torn muscle.
 Most of the time is it due to a condition called athletic pubalgia, or sports hernia.